Termineer Terminal Logo Termineer

 Project Information

-Create an info file in the .termineer directory with project information:
+Create an info file in the .termineer directory with project information.
+This will be loaded automatically at the start of each agent conversation.

 Model Context Protocol (MCP) - Experimental